bitfocus/companion-module-youtube-live/companion/HELP.md

 2. Create a new project (name of the project doesn't matter, but we suggest something as _companion-yt-control_).
 3. Enable _YouTube Data API v3_ for the project - the easiest way to do so is to search for it and click on _enable_ on its page.
 4. Go back by clicking the Google APIs logo.
 Then, click on _OAuth consent screen_ on the sidebar and fill in the following information:
-   - User Type: _External_ (do not worry, there is no need to submit the app for verification)
+   - User Type: _External_ (don't worry, there's no need to submit the app for verification)
    - Application name: _YouTube Live_ (the exact name does not matter)
    - Scopes for Google APIs: add `https://www.googleapis.com/auth/youtube.force-ssl

 5. Head to _Credentials_ page.
 Select _Create credentials_ on the top bar and pick _OAuth client ID_.

    Create the client ID with these options:
-   - Aplication type: _Web application_
+   - Application type: _Web application_
    - Name is not important, its only used to identify created credentials in the API console
    - Authorized redirect URLs: This is where the Google OAuth server will forward the authorization grant, so it **must** be the same as the _OAuth redirect url_ parameter set in Companion (by default `http://localhost:3000`)